 - Have a safety responsibility for a work group that is part of other work duties.

-Safety Trained Supervisors are not safety specialists or safety practitioners.
 Typical candidates have a safety responsibility that is adjunct, collateral or ancillary to their job duties.
 Their main job duties are in a craft or trade, in leadership, supervision or management, or in a technical specialty.
 If safety responsibilities involve a greater portion of job duties, the role is more likely to be that of a safety technician/technologist or safety professional.

 The typical STS helps an employer implement safety programs at the worker level through supervisory, safety committee or similar safety and health leadership roles.
 Safety tasks often include monitoring for job hazards, helping ensure regulatory compliance, training employees in safety practices, performing safety record keeping tasks, coordinating corrections for safety problems within or among work groups, and communicating with safety specialists or management.

 The STS program is nationally accredited by the National Commission for Certifying Agencies (NCCA).

 Eligibility and Examination

 To gain eligibility for a STS examination, you must be of good moral character and meet the following requirements:

 - Have completed 30 hours of formal safety training through a single course or multiple training courses.

 - Have either two (2) years supervisory experience or four (4) years of work experience related to the STS industry exam for which you are applying (work experience must be a minimum part-time [18 hrs/week] to qualify).

 To achieve the STS certification, you must pass a Safety Trained Supervisor examination.
 STS examinations are offered by computer at Pearson VUE testing center locations around the world every business day.
 The examination contains 100 multiple-choice questions and candidates have two hours to complete it.